appscode/blog/content/post/gke-opensearch/index.md

 ## Deploy OpenSearch Cluster

-Now we are going to Install OpenSearch with the help of KubeDB.
+Now we are going to Install OpenSearch with the help of KubeDB managed Elasticsearch CR.
 At first, let's create a Namespace in which we will deploy the cluster.

 ```bash